Twinside/Juicy.Pixels/README.md

         - 16bits RGB (non interleaved)
         - 16bits RGBA (non interleaved)

+    * Metadata (reading/writing)
+        * in a tEXT chunk: 'Title', 'Description', 'Author', 'Copyright', 'Software', 'Comment', 'Disclaimer', 'Source', 'Warning'
+        * any other tEXT chunk.
+        * in a gAMA field : 'Gamma'
+        * DPI information in a pHYs chunk.

  - Bitmap (.bmp) (mainly used as a debug output format)
     * Reading
         - 24bits (RGB) images